daichihayasaka/five_keeps_ver01/README.md

 - switch language function（Japanese/ English）

 ## Details of guest-login function
-Create a temporary guest account that visitor can use to try the application.
-Later on visitor can sign up for a permanent account if they like it.
+When a visitor click on the 「Free Trial」 button, a temporary guest account is created, so that they can use this application just for a trial.
+Later on, the visitor can sign up for a permanent account if they like it.
 I implement this guest-login function as below.

 **1. Add a boolean guest attribute to the users table** （db/migrate/xxxx_add_guest_to_users.rb）